apace100/origins-docs/docs/types/power_types/restrict_armor.md

     }
 }
 ```

-This power prevents the player from putting on any armor which is more powerful than chainmail.
+This example will prevent the entity from equipping any armor which is more powerful than chainmail.